+Home Museum Wanted Specs Previous Next

 Size Comparison, QT-8D(Left), Compet 16(Right)

-The story of the development of the QT-8D, as well as the emerging power of Sharp as a major force in the electronics industry, is a rather long journey, however, it follows the pattern of so many other successful high-technology businesses.
+The story of the development of the QT-8D, as well as the emergence of Hayakawa Electric as a major force in the Japanese electronics industry, is a rather long journey.
+It follows the pattern of many other successful high-technology businesses.
 The force behind Sharp's dominance in the electronic calculator marketplace was driven by a gifted individual, someone with the genius, vision, discipline, and persistence to lead the company into a new realm.
-For Sharp, that man was Tadashi Sasaki.
+For Sharp, that man was Tadashi Sasaki(5/12/1915-1/31/2018).

-Tadashi Sasaki was born in 1915.
+Tadashi Sasaki was born in May of 1915.
 The exact place of his birth isn't known for sure.
 He may have been born in Taiwan, or in Japan.
-In any case, his homeland is considered to be Japan.
-As Sasaki progressed through his schooling, with the focus of his studies being Japanese literature, one of his teachers recommended to him that he should consider directing his energy into the sciences.
-Sasaki took this to heart, and began studying the sciences with great diligence.
+In any case, Sasaki considered his homeland to be Japan.
+As Sasaki progressed through his schooling with a focus of study being Japanese literature, one of his teachers, seeing his curiosity and aptitudes for problem solving and creative thought, recommended to him that he should seriously consider re-directing his studies into the sciences.
+Sasaki took this to heart, and began studying the sciences with great energy and diligence.

 When he finished his primary schooling, graduating at the top of his class, he had an opportunity to go to Germany to study at prestigious Dresden University, which he quickly seized.
-He graduated from Dresden University in 1938 with a doctorate degree in electrical engineering, as well as the title of honorary professor of the university.
+He graduated from Dresden University in 1938 with a doctoral degree in electrical engineering, as well as being named as an honorary professor of the university.

-After earning his doctorate, the now Dr. Sasaki returned to Japan and joined the Electrotechnical Laboratory, a part of the Japanese government's Ministry of Telecommunications.
+After earning his doctorate, the now Dr. Sasaki returned to Japan and joined the Electrotechnical Laboratory, an arm of the Japanese government's Ministry of Telecommunications that was devoted to development of advanced electronics technology.
 During this time he worked on various electronic technologies, including improved telephone communications systems and improvements to the design of vacuum tubes.
-As the flames of World War II ignited, Sasaki, under the direction of the wartime Japanese government, was assigned to work for a Japanese aircraft manufacturer, Kawnashi Kogyo (renamed Kobe Kogyo after the war).
-At Kawnashi Kogyo, Sasaki worked on the design of radar and anti-radar systems for Japanese warplanes.
+As the flames of World War II ignited, Sasaki, under direction of the wartime Japanese government, was assigned to work for a Japanese aircraft manufacturer, Kawnashi Kogyo (renamed Kobe Kogyo after the war).
+At Kawnashi Kogyo, Sasaki worked on the design of radar and anti-radar systems for Japanese war planes.

-After World War II ended, and the United States had begun the process of helping to rebuild Japan, Sasaki became involved with teams of engineers from the U.S. focusing on rebuilding the telecommunications infrastructure in Japan.
-As a result of this work, Sasaki was able to travel to the U.S. to study telecommunications technology at technology centers such as Western Electric, RCA, and Bell Labs.
+After World War II ended, the United States began a process of helping to reform and rebuild Japan.
+Sasaki became involved with teams of engineers from the U.S. focusing on rebuilding the telecommunications infrastructure in Japan, which was largely destroyed during the way.
+As a result of this work, Sasaki was able to travel to the U.S. to study telecommunications technology at technology centers such as Western Electric, RCA, and Bell Laboratories.
 In 1947, at Bell Labs, Dr. Sasaki had occasion to come into contact with Dr. John Bardeen, one of the co-inventors of the transistor.
-In late 1947, immediately after Bardeen told Sasaki about the development of the transistor, Sasaki went back to Japan to try to spearhead development of semiconductor technology there.
-Sasaki had the vision to realize that transistors were going to be very big.
+In late 1947, immediately after Bardeen told Sasaki about the transistor, Sasaki went back to Japan to try to spearhead development of transistor technology there.
+Sasaki had the foresight to realize that transistors were going to be a huge revolution in electronics.
 He wanted his homeland to be able to reap the monetary and technological benefits that development of semiconductor electronics would bring.

-Upon his return to Japan, he went back to work for Kobe Kogyo.
+Upon his return to Japan, Sasaki went back to work for Kobe Kogyo.
 He worked at continuing to improve and miniaturize vacuum tube devices, and later began work on semiconductor technology.
 His valuable contributions to Kobe Kogyo continued through the 1950's and into the early 1960's.
 During this time, Sasaki was very active in promoting semiconductor technology to the Japanese government, to encourage Japanese academia to begin training budding engineers in semiconductor technology, as well as working with business to foster a commercial interest in transistors.
-Through his efforts, a strong momentum built behind research, development, and business exploitation of semiconductor technology in Japan.
+Through his efforts, a strong momentum built behind research, development, and commercial realization of transistor technology in Japan.

-By late 1963, Sumlock's ANITA calculators were selling like hotcakes in Japan.
-At the same time, Fujitsu, a giant Japanese manufacturing conglomerate, acquired the company that Sasaki was working for, Kobe Kogyo.
-At the time of the acquisition, Dr. Sasaki had advanced through the management ranks of the company and was a now a member of the board of directors.
-He didn't relish the idea of becoming just another cog in the wheel of giant Fujitsu.
-This prompted him to leave Kobe Kogyo, taking a job at Sharp.
-Sasaki already had contacts at Sharp, because Sharp had been a consumer of electronic components manufactured by Kobe Kogyo.
-Dr. Sasaki knew that Sharp was very interested in the potential of electronic calculators, but did not have a great deal of expertise in the means to break into the business.
+By late 1963, Sumlock's ANITA calculators were selling like hotcakes all over Europe.
+At the same time, Fujitsu, a giant Japanese manufacturing conglomerate, acquired the company that Sasaki was working for.
+By the time of the acquisition Dr. Sasaki had advanced through the management ranks of Kobe Kogyo and was a now a member of the board of directors.
+Although Fujitsu realized his tenure, Dr. Sasaki didn't relish the idea of becoming just another cog in the wheel of giant Fujitsu.
+This prompted him to leave, taking a job at consumer electronics manufacturer Hayakawa Electric Co., Ltd. (which became known as Sharp Corporation in 1970).
+Sasaki already had contacts at Hayakawa Electric, because they had been a consumer of electronic components manufactured by Kobe Kogyo for use in radios and televisions.
+Dr. Sasaki knew that Hayakawa Electric (hereafter referred to as Sharp) was very interested in the potential of electronic calculators, and in fact had tasked a small group of its most talented engineers with the development of an electronic calculator.
 Sharp executives knew of Sasaki's expertise with semiconductor technology.
-Sharp's acquisition of Dr. Sasaki was a classic win/win scenario.
+Sharp's hiring of Dr. Sasaki was a classic win/win scenario.
 None of Sharp's executives could have guessed just how much of an effect on the company the hiring of Dr. Sasaki would have.

 The Sharp Compet 10, Sharp's First Electronic Calculator

-Immediately after starting at Sharp, Sasaki was involved in completing the design of Sharp's first electronic calculator, the CS-10A (also known as the Compet 10), which was announced in March of 1964.
-The Compet 10 was a fully-transistorized machine, but used germanium transistors.
-Germanium transistors were prone to reliability problems, difficult to manufacture, and were also quite expensive.
-Sasaki knew that silicon transistors would solve a lot of the problems inherent with the germanium transistors of the Compet 10, and began a project to develop a calculator based on silicon transistors.
-At the same time, he incorporated a lot of improvements to make the machine much easier to use.
-The result of this project was the Sharp Compet 20, announced sometime in late '65, and hitting the market in early '66.
-The Compet 20 was smaller, lighter, much more reliable, and significantly easier to use than the Compet 10.
-These traits made the Compet 20, and a few follow-on machines, the Compet 21 and 30, a commercial success.
-This success provided a firm foundation for Sharp to build the very successful electronic calculator business that still prospers today.
+Immediately after starting at Sharp, Sasaki became heavily involved with the team working on the electronic calculator development, bringing a great deal of his skills to bear to complete the design and prototyping of what became the Hayakawa Electric the Sharp CS-10A (also known as the Compet 10), announced in March of 1964.
+The Compet 10 was among the earliest transistorized electronic calculators in the world, introduced at nearly the same time as the Friden 130 and Mathatron calculators made in the US; and the IME 84 made in Italy.
+The Compet 10 was a fully-transistorized calculator using Japanese-made Germanium transistors manufactured by Nippon Electric (NEC) and Hitachi.
+Germanium transistors were prone to reliability problems, somewhat difficult to manufacture, and were also quite expensive.
+Sasaki knew that transistors made from Silicon rather than Germanium would solve a lot of the problems inherent with Germanium transistors of the Compet 10, and immediately started up a project to develop a calculator based on Silicon transistors.
+At the same time, he incorporated improvements in the architecture of the calculator to make the machine easier to manufacture, as well as making the calculator easier to use.
+The result of this project was the Sharp Compet 20 (CS-20A), announced in September, 1965.
+The Compet 20 was markedly smaller, lighter, much more reliable, and much easier to use than the Compet 10.
+These traits made the Compet 20, and a few follow-on machines, the Compet 21, and 15, great commercial successes.
+This success provided a firm foundation for Sharp to build the very strong electronic calculator business that still prospers to this day.

 The Sharp Compet 20

 Like any visionary, Dr. Sasaki was always looking forward.
-While the Compet 20 was a great success, Sasaki was not content to rest on his laurels.
+While the Compet 20 was a wonderful success, Sasaki was not content to rest on his laurels.
 He had been keeping a close eye on the development of a new type of semiconductor technology in the United States.
 The technology involved the integration of many semiconductor devices onto a single chip of silicon.
-Like he did with the transistor, Sasaki knew that the Integrated Circuit, or "IC", as it had come to be known, would make it possible for calculators to grow more capable, as well as shrink dramatically in size.
-Sasaki spearheaded the development of new Sharp calculators that utilized IC technology, first with bipolar small-scale devices in the Compet 31, and later, with MOS (Metal Oxide Semiconductor) medium-scale integrated circuits in the Compet 16.
-Along with developing the calculator technology, Sasaki also made sure that Sharp's engineers were as up-to-date as possible on semiconductor technology.
-He developed programs by which Sharp engineers would regularly go to the United States to study in research laboratories and universities to learn the latest aspects of semiconductor technology.
-Through all of these efforts, Sharp became recognized as a leader in the application of integrated circuits to electronic calculator technology.
+Like he did with the transistor, Sasaki knew that the Integrated Circuit, or "IC", as it had come to be known, would make it possible for calculators to grow more capable, as well as shrink dramatically in size, potentially making Sasaki's dream of a pocket-sized calculator a reality.

 The Texas Instruments Cal-Tech Prototype Calculator, a source for inspiration for Dr. Sasaki